MarrisSparrisNilsson/AAIS_project/README.md

 conda env create -f environment.yml
 ```

-Otherwise if you use **Python**, then run:
+If you are using **virtual Python environments**, run:

 ```bash
 py -m pip install -r requirements.txt
 ```

-To run a initial test of the training and fine tuning with 3 images from the training set using Qwen3-VL model, follow the instructions inside the `fine_tune_test.ipynb` notebook.
+To run a initial test of the training and fine tuning with 3 images from the training set using Qwen3-VL model, follow the instructions inside the `fine_tune_mlflow.ipynb` notebook.

 **Note:** Running the fine-tuning requires access to a **cuda GPU** with around 8-12 GB VRAM.